KieranL/leafer/README.md

 - M3 screws
   - Mostly 8mm, 12mm, and 16mm
 - Motor drive pulley
-  - 12t 2GT pulley for 380 motor
+  - 12t 2GT 3.175mm bore (or 5mm bore with shaft adapter) pulley for 380 motor
-  - 16t 2GT pulley for 3530 Outrunner
+  - 16t 2GT 4mm bore pulley for 3530 Outrunner
 - Driven pulley (printable options will be included)
   - 68t for 380
   - 64t for C3530